 Nationally, there is currently no certificate of added qualification (CAQ) or subspecialty certification offered for adult lower extremity reconstruction.

-The Adult Reconstructive Surgery Fellowship began in 1999.
-We anticipate that one fellow will complete training in the program annually.
+Mayo Clinic's Adult Reconstructive Surgery, Lower Extremity (Hip and Knee) Fellowship program in Florida began in 1999.
+Since that time, more than 20 physicians have completed training.
+It is anticipated that one fellow will complete training in the program annually.